 The Twin Cities has a surprisingly large amount of local theatres including the Guthrie, Mixed Blood, Penumbra, and the The Lab.
 Many theaters offer discounted tickets for students.

 The Twin Cities is home to six professional sports teams; Vikings (men’s football), Twins (men’s baseball), Wild (men’s hockey), Lnyx (women’s basketball), Timberwolves (men’s basketball) and the Loons (men’s soccer).
 Check out the new US Bank Stadium which hosted the 2017 Super Bowl, and look for special student discount tickets at all venues.

 Cheer on one of Macalester’s 19 varsity sports or head on over to an intramural sports match up, often between dorm floors.

-The Walker Sculpture Garden is the oldest public art gallery in the Upper Midwest.
+Opened in 1927, the Walker Art Center holds 11 galleries of modern and contemporary art and has the oldest public art gallery in the Upper Midwest.
 Get lost in Dan Graham’s two-way mirror and labyrinth, ramble through the conservatory, or read the 28 engraved benches by Jenny Holzer, each with its own truism.
-After wandering around the garden, take a break and picnic in front of the iconic Spoonbridge and Cherry sculpture.

 9. Paint the Rock